Updated: Jun 16

 Indeed, what is the point?
 The point is, that trying is the first and, therefore, the most important part of the journey to succeeding.

-One of my most common coaching instructions to my clients is “Just give it a try”.
+One of my most common coaching instructions to my clients is, “Just give it a try”.

 Goals vs Trying

-The first question most health coaches/personal trainers ask though is “What is your goal”.
+The first question most health coaches/personal trainers ask though is, “What is your goal”.
 In other words, what is it you want to end up having?

-Yes, it’s important to know what direction you want to go in, otherwise you might end up at the wrong destination.
-But what if the first step on the journey is to hard to take?
+Yes, it’s important to know what direction you want to go in, otherwise, you might end up at the wrong destination.
+But what if the first step on the journey is too hard to take?

 In his brilliant article The Goal Is Not The Point, James Clear describes goals like a treasure hunt which might disappoint, as the treasure you find might not be what you hoped it would be like.
 He makes the point that you should use the goal as your compass, but it’s the commitment to trying to discover the treasure which is the most important part.

 So why are so many people unwilling to try and take the first step to succeeding?